 9. Assessment system

 All jurisdictions use a combination of formative and summative assessments but the emphasis on each of them differs between jurisdictions.
 In Finland and Japan, for example, the emphasis lies on largely formative, in-school assessments while high-stakes tests dominate in Singapore and the US states.
-All jurisdictions but Japan and the US states use Known as AfL for short, and also known as formative assessment, this is the process of gathering evidence through assessment to inform and support next steps for a students’ teaching and learning.
+All jurisdictions but Japan and the US states use assessment for learning.

 It needs to be considered that the study focussed on the intended curriculum rather than what each jurisdiction actually put into practice.
 It combined policy documents with expert opinion and findings from the academic literature but did not ask teachers or students about their experiences.
 It therefore cannot answer if policy intentions in the different jurisdictions actually reach the classroom.
 The research was conducted between 2013 and 2014, so some information might be out of date.